Level 1 water restrictions have been eased to new Water Wise Guidelines as of 1 December 2020

-Washing your car: You can wash your car with a bucket and sponge, a hose fitted with a trigger nozzle, high pressure water cleaning equipment or at a commercial car wash.
+• wash vehicles with a hand-held hose fitted with a trigger nozzle or high pressure cleaning equipment

 Did you know